tirth2812/tirth2812/README.md

 Welcome to my GitHub portfolio!
 I'm a passionate **Electrical and Electronics Engineer** focused on embedded systems, firmware development, and hardware-software integration.
 With hands-on experience in **STM32**, **Nuvoton**, **low-level C programming**, and real-time systems, I’ve led and contributed to impactful automation and control system projects.

-> “Innovation lives at the intersection of firmware, sensors, and soldering.”
+> “Innovation lives at the intersection with firmware.”

 ---